 It is THE pinnacle of all things to do in Northern Ireland, even surpassing the famed Giant’s Causeway.
 In the words of tourism officials, “the dramatic coastlines, foreboding mountains and ageless forests have formed the perfect backdrop for the fantasy world of the show.”
 The show brings with it tens of thousands of fans visiting Northern Ireland every year, generating millions in the local economy.

-Read More: Map of Game of Thrones filming locations by Northern Ireland Tourism
+Read More: Game of Thrones Attractions and Map of Game of Thrones filming locations by Northern Ireland Tourism

 Adventure 32 Miles When You Walk The Gobbins Path

-The restored Victorian attraction of the Gobbins Path is a stunning work of architectural prowess built to show off the natural landscape it protects.
+When choosing from all the places to visit in Northern Ireland, the restored Victorian attraction of The Gobbins Path should be one of them.
+It is a stunning work of architectural prowess built to show off the natural landscape it protects.
 That goes double when you realise that it was built just at the turn of the 20th century, and even though it’s received extensive renovations, it’s pretty much the same walkway that has existed for over one hundred years.

 The path is a long walkway that goes along the Causeway Coastline and hangs from tall cliffs.
 The Gobbins path is around 32 miles long and home to some of the world’s most amazing views, but also cool history in places like old smugglers’ caves.
 The Gobbins coastal path tours are in small groups which are well-managed to prevent any kind of over-crowding.

 Visit The Giant’s Causeway for 60 Million Year Old Nature